awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-maven.md

 Although you can specify the version number for each component, you don’t need to because you already declared the SDK version in the `dependencyManagement` section\.
 To load a custom version of a given module, specify a version number for its dependency\.

 If you created your project using the project archetype as described earlier, your project is already configured with multiple dependencies\.
-These include dependences for Lambda and Amazon DynamoDB, as follows\.
+These include dependences for Lambda function handlers and Amazon S3, as follows\.

 ```
 <project>
   <dependencies>
     <dependency>
       <groupId>software.amazon.awssdk</groupId>
-      <artifactId>dynamodb</artifactId>
+      <artifactId>s3</artifactId>
     </dependency>
     <dependency>
       <groupId>com.amazonaws</groupId>